philwebster/Photon/README.md

 # Photon

 Photon was a remote for Philips Hue lights and is no longer maintained.
 It was the first app I released to the app store (in 2015).
-Although the code quality isn't my greatest work, the app made interacting with the light system easier and it had a number of unique features that were unmatched in other Hue remote apps.
+Although the code quality isn't my greatest work and the UI is rather spartan, the app made interacting with the light system easier and it had a number of unique features that were unmatched in other Hue remote apps.

 ![Phone GIF](demo/photon-phone.gif "Photon running on iOS")